shravankshenoy/oss_learning_paths/LearningPath1.md

 3. Create an endpoint /v1/transcription/save, which given a user_id, returns all the transcription data corresponding to that user from the Redis database
 4. In the above endpoint, write code to add the user, along with their language and transcription data as a new row into a SQLite database by using the Transcription model created in step 1

+# Final Task [Locked]
+This task will be visible only to those who complete all the exercises and the Capstone project successfully.
+Completion of this task will result in winning prize money and other benefits (such as being a contributor in large open source projects)